 There are a few different Bright Futures awards, but these blanket requirements apply to all of them (unless otherwise mentioned later on in the post).
 In order to qualify for one of these awards, you must:

-- Be a Florida state resident and US citizen or eligible noncitizen (noncitizen eligibility is determined by your college)
+- Be a Florida state resident and US citizen or eligible noncitizen (noncitizen eligibility is determined by your college).
+Note that you have to be a resident of Florida—if your parents aren't, or if they move after you graduate high school but you remain a Florida resident—you're still eligible!

-- Complete the Florida Financial Aid Application (FFAA) by 8/31 the year of your high school graduation
+- Complete the Florida Financial Aid Application (FFAA) by August 31 of the year of your high school graduation

 - Earn a standard Florida high school diploma or its equivalent from a Florida public high school or a registered Florida Department of Education private school